Laurens1234/dune-imperium-ix-immo-winrates/README.md

 3rd:@justinbyun :Beast: Position: 2 -20.4
 4th:@M1X :Baron: Position: 1 -43.6

+You can add these by looking for this on discord messages and copying them: submit accepted

+Manually remove resubmits from txt file by looking for this in discord: Game has been flagged as an incorrect submission.

 edit this line in main.py to the txt file name:
  Sample input file name